Biden administration extends residential eviction ban until end of July

-WASHINGTON (Reuters) - The Biden administration on Thursday said it was extending the Centers for Disease Control and Prevention’s (CDC) COVID-19 residential eviction moratorium until July 31.
+WASHINGTON (Reuters) - The Biden administration on Thursday said it was extending the Centers for Disease Control and Prevention’s (CDC) COVID-19 residential eviction moratorium until July 31 but said it would not grant further extensions.

-Reuters first reported the expected extension on Tuesday.
+Reuters first reported the expected one-month extension on Tuesday.
 The national ban on residential evictions was first implemented last September and was extended in March until June 30.
-A CDC statement Thursday extending it to July 31 said “this is intended to be the final extension of the moratorium”.
+On Thursday, the CDC confirmed it was extending it to July 31, saying in a statement “this is intended to be the final extension of the moratorium.”

 The Supreme Court has yet to act on a petition by landlord groups which argued the CDC exceeded its authority when it halted evictions to help renters during the pandemic.
 The CDC imposed the ban to combat the spread of COVID-19 and prevent homelessness during the pandemic.